 Asking for help shows you respect their knowledge.
 It helps to build trust because you are coming to them for answers.
 This unconventional approach is non-confrontational.
 It forces them to think about what they believe and why.
-This leads them down the path of questioning their cultural narrative.
+This strategy leads them down the path of questioning their cultural narrative.

 - Are all the people who lived before Jesus doomed to hell?

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia